Meet the team at Baxley, Pratt & Wells

 - Past Trustee and Chairman of the Kershaw County School Board

 - Silver Beaver award from Boy Scouts of American

 - Order of the Palmetto from the State of South Carolina

 - Chairman of South Carolina Revolutionary War 250th Anniversary Commission, 2019

 - Political Science

 - University of South Carolina School of Law, J.D.
 (1976)

 John W. Wells

-John is an experienced litigator who has practiced in both civil and criminal trial courts in the State of South Carolina for thirty years.
-His practice includes personal injury litigation, family court litigation and criminal trials.
-His practice also includes real estate transactions and representing estates in the probate court.
+John is an experienced litigator who has practiced in both civil and criminal trial courts in the State of South Carolina for over forty years.
+His litigation practice is now primarily focused on personal injury litigation.

 - Chairman of the South Carolina Election Commission, 2018-present